Kristina01111000/Drws_site/README.md

 Manager of youtube now also -> can change/add etc videos and everything

 - if theme number and peepso number don't match it looks like an error message gets sent to my email
+	- actually from the other site, stephen is fixing it